ENTITY ARCHITECTURE

-The fundamental insight behind Ghost Network Infrastructure is that Google has evolved from ranking pages to recognizing entities.
-The Knowledge Graph fundamentally changed how search engines understand the web.
+The fundamental insight is that Google has evolved from ranking pages to recognizing entities.
+The Knowledge Graph changed how search engines understand the web.
 Pages still matter for content delivery, but entities determine trust, authority, and topical associations.

-A Ghost Network exploits this shift by focusing on entity recognition rather than link equity.
-When the same entity appears across multiple authoritative, topically-related sites with consistent attributes and markup, Google's algorithms build cumulative confidence in that entity's existence and expertise.
+Entity Authority Architecture works with this shift by focusing on entity recognition rather than link equity.
+When the same entity appears across multiple authoritative, topically-related sources with consistent attributes and markup, Google's algorithms build cumulative confidence in that entity's existence and expertise.
+This is the corroboration that emerges naturally around any genuine expert; the architecture simply makes it deliberate.

-1. Seed Planting: Deploy initial entity mentions with complete attribute sets across multiple sites.
+1. Seeding: Publish initial entity mentions with complete attribute sets across your properties.
 Each mention includes consistent name, description, credentials, and structured data markup with identical @id references.

-2. Germination: Build co-occurrence patterns by mentioning your entity alongside established entities in your field.
-This contextualizes your entity within the existing Knowledge Graph structure.
+2. Contextualization: Build co-occurrence patterns by referencing your entity alongside established entities in your field.
+This places your entity within the existing Knowledge Graph structure.

-3. Growth: Expand entity mentions across additional sites and content types.
+3. Expansion: Extend entity mentions across additional sources and content types.
 Each new mention with consistent attributes increases Google's confidence in entity validity.

-4. Cross-Pollination: Create legitimate editorial references between network sites that mention the entity's work across platforms.
+4. Corroboration: Create genuine editorial references between properties that mention the entity's work across platforms.

-5. Harvest: Monitor for Knowledge Panel emergence, entity-based search triggers, and auto-suggest inclusion as indicators of successful entity recognition.
+5. Recognition: Monitor for Knowledge Panel emergence, entity-based search triggers, and auto-suggest inclusion as indicators of successful entity recognition.

-The power of Ghost Networks lies in network effects.
-When a single site demonstrates expertise in Topic A, it builds authority for that topic.
-When five sites corroborate that Entity X is an expert in Topic A, Google builds entity-level authority that transfers across all of Entity X's content.
+The power of Entity Authority Architecture lies in corroboration effects.
+When a single source demonstrates expertise in Topic A, it builds authority for that topic.
+When several independent sources corroborate that Entity X is an expert in Topic A, Google builds entity-level authority that transfers across all of Entity X's content.

 Compound Authority Growth

-The mathematics favor networks: 5 sites each mentioning an entity as a Topic A expert creates 5 corroborating data points.
+The mathematics favor corroboration: five sources each describing an entity as a Topic A expert creates five corroborating data points.
 Google's algorithms weight corroborated information higher than single-source claims.
 The same principle that makes Wikipedia trusted (multiple source verification) applies to entity recognition.

 Topical Vertical Distribution